- Compare and contrast what the Pilgrims were thankful for their first year in America and what we are thankful for today

-- Make a beautiful, laminated, landscape placemat that depicts the poem and has a picture of the student and the poem on it.
+- Make a laminated landscape placemat that depicts the poem and features a picture of the student

 I'm Thankful For...

 - Use a paper cutter to cut out the following from the construction paper.
 Each student will need one of each piece: